Public art in Barcelona: Early modern era

-Previously had been made a monument in Santa Eulalia, drawn up in 1618 and located in the Plaza del Blat, now Àngel.
-It was designed by Rafael Plansó and consisted of an obelisk on which stood the figure of an angel, pointing to the place where an angel had appeared to the delegation that transferred the remains of the saint in the Cathedral Barcelona.
+A monument in Santa Eulalia had previously been erected in the Plaza del Blat, now Àngel.
+It was designed and drawn up in 1618 by Rafael Plansó and consisted of an obelisk on which stood an angel, pointing to the place where an angel had appeared to the delegation that transferred the remains of the saint to the Cathedral Barcelona.
 The figure of the angel was made by silversmith Felip Ros.
-In 1821 the obelisk was removed because of the difficult movement, and the Angel was placed in a niche.
-In 1966 it was replaced by a copy and moved to Barcelona City History Museum.
+In 1821 the obelisk was removed because it impeded traffic movement, and placed in a niche.
+In 1966 it was replaced by a copy and moved to the Barcelona City history museum.